-8) For double sided games, upload side two (titled "2 POL")
+8) For double sided games, upload side two (usually titled "2 POL")

 A professional print rep will review your files & make sure everything's perfect.
 So rest easy!
 You're all set.

-What program or software do I need to open my printable PDF?
+What program or software do I need in order to open my PDF on my computer?